surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

-**Character** controls the amount of high-frequency content present in any oscillators of the patch that are using the "classic" algorithm.
+**Character** controls the amount of high-frequency content present in oscillators of the patch that are using the "classic" algorithm.
 The possible choices are Warm, Neutral and Bright.

 **Master Volume** controls the last gain stage before the output.
 The